-Horner syndrome – a combination of symptoms caused by a disturbance in the nerve pathway that runs from the brain to the face and eye on one side of the body.
-Typically, Horner syndrome results in drooping or weakness of one eyelid, decreased pupil size, and reduced or absent sweating on the affected side of the face.
+Horner syndrome is a combination of symptoms caused by a disturbance in the nerve pathway that runs from the brain to the face and eye on one side of the body.
+Typically, Horner syndrome results in drooping or weakness of one eyelid decreased pupil size and reduced or absent sweating on the affected side of the face.

-Paraneoplastic syndromes – rare disorders triggered by substances produced and secreted by the tumor.
+Paraneoplastic syndrome is a rare disorder triggered by substances produced and secreted by the tumor.
 These hormone-like substances affect distant tissues and organs, even though the cancer itself has not spread to those same areas.
 Some common paraneoplastic syndromes associated with lung cancer are:

 - SIADH (syndrome of inappropriate antidiuretic hormone)